-The following table sets forth information as of December 31, 2015 regarding shares of common stock that may be issued under our equity compensation plans, consisting of the 2011 Stock Option and Grant Plan, or the 2011 Plan, the 2014 Plan and our 2014 Employee Stock Purchase Plan.
-As of the closing of the initial public offering, no additional equity awards are made under our 2011 Plan.
+The following table sets forth information as of December 31, 2016 regarding shares of common stock that may be issued under our equity compensation plans, consisting of the 2011 Stock Option and Grant Plan, or the 2011 Plan, the 2014 Plan, our 2014 Employee Stock Purchase Plan, and our 2016 Inducement Equity Plan.
+As of the closing of our initial public offering, no additional equity awards were made under our 2011 Plan.
+The 2016 Inducement Equity Plan was approved by the Board of Directors in December 2016 for use commencing in 2017 exclusively in the grant of equity awards to individuals who were not previously an employee or non-employee director of the Company (or following a bona fide period of non-employment), as an inducement material to such individual's entering into employment with the Company, pursuant to Rule 5635(c)(4) of the NASDAQ Listing Rules.